nina-boskovic/STRTN-Bovine-preimplantation-embryos/README.md

  9 Celvia CC, Competence Centre on Health Technologies
  10 Department of Obstetrics and Gynecology, Institute of Clinical Medicine, University of Tartu
  11 Centre for Genomics, Evolution and Medicine, Institute of Genomics, University of Tartu
  12 Science for Life Laboratory
- *Correspondence: nina.boskovic@ki.se
+ 13 Helsinki University Hospital, Helisnki, Finland *Correspondence: nina.boskovic@ki.se